Item 10: Familiarize yourself with standard traits

 }

-This fine-grained specification of behaviour can be disconcerting at first, but it's important to be familiar with the most common of these standard traits so that the available behaviours of a type definition can be immediately understood.
+This fine-grained specification of behavior can be disconcerting at first, but it's important to be familiar with the most common of these standard traits so that the available behaviors of a type definition can be immediately understood.

-• Clone: Items of this type can make a copy of themselves when asked.
+• Clone: Items of this type can make a copy of themselves when asked, by running user-defined code.

-• Copy: If the compiler makes a bit-for-bit copy of this item's memory representation, the result is a valid new item.
+• Copy: If the compiler makes a bit-for-bit copy of this item's memory representation (without running any user-defined code), the result is a valid new item.

 • Default: It's possible to make new instances of this type with sensible default values.